 - Develop and practice a fire escape plan with your family

 No one can completely prevent fire, so it’s important for you and your family to be prepared in case of emergency.
+If your home has been damaged by fire it can a stressful job to repair the damage done.
+However, companies like ServiceMaster are available to make the process much easier.
 The proper equipment and safety precautions could save the lives of you and your family.